Numerics88/n88ParaViewPlugins/Build-Mac.md

 $ clang --version
 Apple LLVM version 6.1.0 (clang-602.0.53) (based on LLVM 3.6.0svn)
 ```
-But for 2021, I'm using the base installation of Xcode on my system:
+But for 2021, I'm not doing any of the above and instead using the base installation of Xcode on my system:

 ```s
 $ clang --version